FreeFeed/freefeed-server/app/support/search/query-syntax.md

 **liked-by:user1,user2** limits search to posts liked by user1 or user2.

 `cat liked-by:alice` will find all posts liked by Alice with the "cat" word.

+**to:user1,group2** limits search to posts published in group2 feed or written _to_ user1 as a direct message.
+This operator acts like **in:** for the groups but also allows to search in direct messages with the specific addressee.

 ### Content authorship